 ith spring and fall meetings dating back to their beginnings in 1973, the Materials Research Society decided to move from their home in San Francisco to the Valley of the Sun for its 2016 Spring Meeting.
 According to MRS, Phoenix will allow the flexibility to allow growth and enhance the experience, and so it did.

-I had the opportunity to attend the MRS Spring Meeting on the third day of the five day long convention and interact in an environment where collaborations were made and ideas came to life.
-Scientists with more than 40 different symposiums covered topics ranging from sustainability in producing plastics from vegetable oil rather than petroleum to bio-inspired electronics that would regenerate neuron of the peripheral nervous system.
+With a membership base that spans over 80 countries, I had the opportunity to attend the MRS Spring Meeting on the third day of the five day long convention and interact in an environment where collaborations were made and ideas come to life.
+Scientists with more than 40 different symposiums covered topics ranging from sustainability in producing plastics from vegetable oil rather than petroleum, to bio-inspired electronics that would regenerate neuron of the peripheral nervous system.

 Without a doubt, the people that attended the events are passionate about science, sustainability, and advancing the global quality of life.